About Us

 Field Trip #1.
 Santa Bárbara

-Gift of Go grew out of a lifetime of travel, and a desire to share the stories of places we felt deeply drawn to, and that remained largely overlooked.
-There wasn’t a single moment that started it.
-Just years of living, working, and wandering abroad, and the slow accumulation of what those experiences left behind.
+There wasn’t a single moment that started Gift of Go.
+It grew out of a lifetime of travel, and a desire to share the stories of places we felt deeply drawn to, and that remained largely overlooked.

 Brazil was always going to be part of that.
-Elisa was born and raised here, and I’d lived here off and on for more than two decades.
-Between us, it was familiar ground, but it was also clear how little of it is shared beyond the places where it’s lived: its vastness and beauty, its resilience and sense of community, its ways of life that are quietly disappearing, and what can be learned from them.
+Elisa was born and raised here in Minas Gerais, and I’d lived and traveled in the country off and on for more than two decades.
+We both understood how little of Brazil’s story was shared beyond its borders: its past and present, its vastness and beauty, its resilience and sense of community, its ways of life and the perspectives they carry.

-Elisa and I met here not long after.
-In the years that followed, we began the work of understanding the range well enough to share it.
-That meant documenting it, connecting its historic paths, building relationships across the range, and shaping the structure that would allow us to guide travelers through it with continuity and depth.
+We moved to the range full-time in 2021 and began the work of understanding the range well enough to share it with others—documenting it, connecting its historic paths, building relationships across the range, and creating the structure that would eventually allow us to guide travelers through it with continuity and depth.

 Gift of Go is the result of organizing our lives around that work.
 To share the story of Brazil as truthfully and profoundly as we can, and to let the experiences themselves do the rest.